madvlad/xeric/README.md

 ## Not usable.
 Under development.

-This work is a practical exercise of the information presented in Eric Lengyl's Foundations of Game Engine Development series.
+This work is a practical exercise of the information presented in Eric Lengyel's Foundations of Game Engine Development series.

 More information on the book is here: http://foundationsofgameenginedev.com/